Adversarial Patch Generation for Automated Program Repair: Empirical Evaluation

-The third example demonstrates a case where the generated patch is similar to the human fix in suggesting the addition of an argument to function \texttt{clearWorkMap()}.
-However, they differ in terms of the variables used: our model suggested to use variable \texttt{jc}, while the human developer used \texttt{jconf}.
-If \texttt{jc} does not exist, the filtering mechanism above can easily detect and remove this candidate patch.
-However, if \texttt{jc} does exist, this suggests another improvement direction for our work.
-We need to widen our input scope and capture the context of the surrounding code, especially in this case, the definition-use dependencies between variables.
-Encoding this context into the \texttt{Patch Generator} and/or the \texttt{Patch Discriminator} will help improve the correctness of generated patches.
+This example demonstrates a case where the generated patch is similar to the human fix in suggesting the adding of an argument to the method \texttt{ clearWorkMap()}.
+However, they differ in terms of the variables used: our model suggested using the variable \texttt{ jc}, while the human developer used \texttt{ jconf}.
+If \texttt{ jc} does not exist in the original code file, the filtering functionality described above can detect and replace this candidate patch.
+However, if \texttt{ jc} exists, this presents two possibilities.
+The first possibility is that the model-generated patch is better than, or as good as, the human-generated patch.
+This possibility inspires building test suites to examine the behaviour of the generated fixes.
+The second possibility is that the model-generated patch is not preferable.
+This provides another improvement direction for our work in terms of widening the input scope to capture the context of the surrounding code, including definition-use dependencies of variables.

+We also found that not only is NEVERMORE useful for simple bugs, it also is for complex ones.
+Listing~\ref{fig:example4} demonstrates an example in which our model is capable of generating complex fixes, which involve multiple correct changes.

-Finally, the last example demonstrates that our model was capable of generating complex fixes, which involve multiple correct changes (e.g., adding \texttt{this}, providing the correct method \texttt{createChildProcessor} instead of \texttt{createProcessor}), and providing the correct number of arguments passed to the method with a correct first argument).
+In this example, NEVERMORE added \texttt{ this.} in front of the method name, providing the correct method \texttt{ createChildProcessor} instead of \texttt{ createProcessor}, and having the correct number of arguments passed to the method with the correct first argument \texttt{ routeContext}.
 Compared to state-of-the-art repair techniques such as~\cite{weimer2009automatically,le2016history,le2017s3}, this result is impressive as the fix involves multiple actions/mutations altogether.
-The model however incorrectly suggested the value of the last argument (\texttt{false} instead of \texttt{true}).
+The model however suggests the incorrect value of the last argument (\texttt{ false} instead of \texttt{ true}) while it still learns to pass a boolean argument.
 Although this looks simple, it requires the capability of understanding the semantics of the code and its intended behaviour.
-Semantics-based approaches (e.g., ~\cite{mechtaev2016angelix, le2017s3}) rely on some underlying semantic analysers (e.g., symbolic execution) to provide this capability.
-We plan to explore how to combine our approach with semantics-based approaches to better combine both syntactic and semantic reasoning.
+Semantics-based approaches (e.g., ~\cite{mechtaev2016angelix, le2017s3}) use underlying semantic analysers (e.g., symbolic execution) to provide this capability.
+Our approach can be equipped with a semantics-based tool to explore its syntactic and semantic reasoning potential.

+\find{ \textbf{Answers to RQ1:} Overall, NEVERMORE can effectively fix bugs, generating 106 identical fixes out of 500 bugs (21.2\%).
+Our deeper analysis also demonstrates the capabilities of NEVERMORE in suggesting human-like and complex fixes. }